 If you worry either type of bankruptcy may be in your future, and reducing expenses and adding income isn't giving you enough extra money to cover your debt obligations, now is the time to explore your alternatives and any available relief options.
 Here are a few strategies that may help you avoid filing:

 - Look into expense breaks.
 Local governments are also helping people make ends meet right now.
 Visit your state, county or city website to find out about options you have that may help you lower your necessary bills.
-For example, in response to the COVID-19 outbreak, utility providers and communications companies in California have enacted provisions such as payment assistance programs as well as discounts on service.
+For example, in response to the COVID-19 outbreak, utility providers in California have enacted provisions such as payment assistance programs as well as discounts on service.
 Find out what you can get in your state, and then apply.
 Every little break counts.

 - Enter into a debt management plan.
 Nonprofit credit counseling agencies help consumers repay their credit card debts.
 Counseling consultations are free, and include a detailed review of your income, assets, expenses and liabilities.
 Your counselor will work with you to develop a plan based on your needs and goals.

 If a debt management plan (DMP) makes sense, it will be presented as a sound option against bankruptcy.
 DMPs are arranged so you can be free of much of your debt in no more than five years (though not all types of debt are covered).
 With DMPs, you make one payment to the agency and they distribute the funds to your accounts.
 Credit counselors can sometimes negotiate lower interest or a lower payoff amount, though paying less than the full amount owed could hurt your credit.
 Find a member agency though the National Foundation for Credit Counseling or the Financial Counseling Association of America.